-This one-room school was erected about 1805 on a site in Pleasant Valley in South Wolfeboro.
-At one time, schools were given the name of the district in which they were located.
+This one-room school was erected about 1805 in Pleasant Valley in South Wolfeboro.
+At one time, schools were given the name of the district where they were located.
 The Pleasant Valley School was located in District Three and was, for a time, known as the District #3 School.
 It was also known as the Townsend School because of its proximity to the home of Reverend Isaac Townsend, the first minister ordained in Wolfeboro.

 A bell for the school was purchased by public subscription in 1898.
 It was 21 inches in diameter, weighed 100 pounds, and cost between $7 and $8.
 It was used as a fire alarm and to call worshippers to Sunday services.
 It was not used to summon children to school.
 The building was used for religious services more than any other local school until well into the late 1890's.